 Thankfully, modern space utilization software is making it easier to not only maximize utilization in government facilities, but to also optimize it for demand.
 You might not know when someone will show up to get married at city hall, but you can keep facilities agile enough to adapt.

-What is healthcare space utilization?
+What is government space utilization?

-The benefits of healthcare space utilization
+The benefits of government space utilization

 - Specific, purposeful space planning and organization

-How does healthcare space utilization software help?
+How does government space utilization software help?